Near Deerbrook in Langlade County, Wisconsin — The American Midwest (Great Lakes)

 On November 6, 1928, the voters of Langlade County passed a referendum to establish the first county forest in Wisconsin, leading the way for a permanent program of county forest management.
 The Langlade County Forest now totals over 125,000 acres.
 An additional 27 county forests statewide totaling nearly 2.3 million acres have helped once threatened forests develop into highly productive lands.
 These county forestry programs provide a stable basis for the state's forest products and recreation industries and serve to enhance water quality, improve wildlife environment, and ensure public enjoyment of a vital Wisconsin resource.

 Location.
+45° 19.724′ N, 89° 6.281′ W. Marker is near Deerbrook, Wisconsin, in Langlade County.
+Marker can be reached from County Road J 3 miles east of U.S. 45.
+Marker is in Veteran's Memorial Park, beyond and to the right of the entrance gate.
 Touch for map.
-Marker is in Veteran's Memorial Park, beyond and to the right of the entrance gate.
 Marker is at or near this postal address: N8375 Park Road, Deerbrook WI 54424, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 14 miles of this marker, measured as the crow flies.
-Tolling Bell (approx. 8.1 miles away); Antigo Silt Loam (approx. 11.8 miles away); Mecikalski Stovewood Building (approx. 12½ miles away); Battle of Mole Lake (approx. 12.6 miles away); Grand Army of the Republic Memorial (approx. 13.3 miles away); Francis Augustine Deleglise (approx. 13.4 miles away).
+At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
+Tolling Bell (approx. 8.1 miles away); Antigo Silt Loam (approx. 11.8 miles away); Mecikalski Stovewood Building (approx. 12½ miles away); Battle of Mole Lake (approx. 12.6 miles away); U.S. Post Office Antigo, Wisconsin (approx. 13.3 miles away); Grand Army of the Republic Memorial (approx. 13.3 miles away); Francis Augustine Deleglise (approx. 13.4 miles away).

 This marker was originally located at a now closed wayside south of Antigo, Wisconsin.